-Our Board believes that a diversity of viewpoints, background, experience, industry knowledge and geography, as well as more traditional characteristics of diversity, such as race and gender are meaningful for Board function.

-Accordingly, although the Company does not have a separate policy specifically governing diversity, our Nominating and Corporate Governance Committee is focused on identifying highly qualified diverse candidates and will consider, among other factors, the extent to which a candidate would result in increased diversity of the Board.
+In 2021, our Board amended our Corporate Governance Guidelines and Principles to make explicit that diversity at the Board level is an essential element in supporting the attainment of the Company's strategic objectives.
+Our Board believes that diversity of race, ethnicity, gender, age, nationality, education, cultural background, and professional experiences are meaningful for Board function.
+Our Nominating and Corporate Governance Committee is focused on identifying highly qualified diverse candidates and will consider, among other factors, the extent to which a candidate would result in increased diversity of the Board.
 The Nominating and Corporate Governance Committee and the Board intends to continue to search for candidates who would enable the Board to become more diverse in terms of gender and ethnicity, and any director candidate so identified who also possesses the required skill sets and fulfills the Board's established qualification requirements will be presented to the Nominating and Corporate Governance Committee for consideration.
+In 2021, our Board of Directors, upon the recommendation of our Nominating and Corporate Governance Committee, adopted a so-called "Rooney Rule," requiring that we or search firms we engage to recruit directors must include qualified candidates with a diversity of race/ethnicity and gender in the initial pool from which the Committee selects director candidates.